fls-bioinformatics-core/auto_process_ngs/docs/source/using/run_qc.rst

    of the sequence data

-For the single-cell and single-nuclei RNA-seq data from ICELL8 and 10xGenomics Chromium platforms, and for 10xGenomics Visium RNA-seq
+For the single-cell and single-nuclei RNA-seq data from ICELL8 and 10xGenomics Chromium platforms, for 10xGenomics Visium RNA-seq, and for 10xGenomics Multiome GEX data:
 data:

  * `fastqc`_ is run for each Fastq file